Understanding Common Depression Symptoms and Ways to Manage Them

 St. John’s wort (Hypericum perforatum) is a flowering plant containing hypericin, hyperforin, and flavonoids that can potentially help ease depression symptoms.
 It is available in many forms, such as tablets, capsules, teas, and topical creams.
 Don’t take it with prescription drugs or antidepressants as it may have reactions with other medications.

 Ginseng can also reduce stress, which can contribute to depression.
 This medicinal root is effective in protecting the nervous system.
 Studies also suggested that the active ingredients of ginseng possess antidepressant effects.
 Ginseng is a very versatile ingredient in Asian cuisines.
-You can also enjoy the health-promoting goodness of this root in soups, a soothing cup of ginseng teas
+You can also enjoy the health-promoting goodness of this root in soups, a soothing cup of ginseng teas, or capsule form.

 5. Lifestyle changes